freqtrade/freqtrade/.github/ISSUE_TEMPLATE/bug_report.md

 If you have discovered a bug in the bot, please [search our issue tracker](https://github.com/freqtrade/freqtrade/issues?q=is%3Aissue).
 If it hasn't been reported, please create a new issue.

-Please do not use bug reports to request for new features.
+Please do not use bug reports to request new features.
 -->

 ## Describe your environment